amalon/tectonic-puzzle/README.md

        exaggerated a further 2x relative to a 1/7.5 scaled down 720x360 DEM.
        This exaggerates fine features without scaling up the larger features or plate depths.
-   - 20 main plate groups.
-Micro-plates that are too small for magnets are physically connected to neighbouring plates, but separated by a trench to mantle depth.
-   - 6 major plate groups are split in halves long-ways to reduce wastage due to filament changes during printing.
-   - The Pacific plate is split into thirds.

 The tectonic plate pieces are multi-coloured on all sides.
 The colours have been limited to 4 (as supported by the BambuLab AMS lite) with the following colours